Strawberry Fields Forever: Candy Flip version

 "Strawberry Fields Forever" returned to the charts in 1990 when the duo Candy Flip, one of the British acts associated with the Madchester revival of 1960s psychedelia and fashion, released an electronic version of the track.
 It peaked at number three on the UK Singles Chart in March that year, and number seven in Ireland.
 (Note: Following this, McCartney began including the song in his 1990 live performances as part of a "Lennon Medley".
 He first played it at the Lennon tribute concert organised by Ono and held at Liverpool's King's Dock on 28 June.)
 The recording was also popular on college and indie radio in the US, where it peaked at number 11 on the Modern Rock Tracks chart.

 Bill Coleman from Billboard commented that the remake was "a stroke of genius", adding: "It's one of those records that make you say to yourself 'how come I didn't think of that' ...
 An esoteric reading and tasteful production carried by a lazy hip-hop beat.
-If picked up stateside this could (and deserves to) be massive!"
+If picked up stateside this could (and deserves to) be massive!".
 In her contemporary review for The Network Forty, Diane Tameecha described the single as "what happens when Liverpool meets Manchester".
 She said that the track was an "instantly likable cover" on which "Relatively sparse accompaniment, in the form of Pet Shop Boys' keyboard sounds mixed with that now 'classic' house drum sound, lends a cool flavor to the old Fab Four workhorse."
 Dele Fadele from NME declared it as a "cheeky update", that "shook TOTP to the rafters".
-In his review of Candy Flip's debut album, Madstock..., Tim DiGravina of AllMusic describes "Strawberry Fields Forever" as an "extremely successful" reworking of the Beatles' original, and admires it as one of the tracks that convey "the joys of perfect, happy places that simply can't exist".
+In his review of Candy Flip's debut album, Madstock..., Tim DiGravina of AllMusic described "Strawberry Fields Forever" as an "extremely successful" reworking of the Beatles' original, and admires it as one of the tracks that convey "the joys of perfect, happy places that simply can't exist".